RafaelMiquelino/okta-signin-widget/README.md

         res.stepUp.finish();
         return;
       } else if (res.next) {
-        // If the response contains a redirect URL, the response will contain a
+        // If the response contains a redirect URL, the response object will contain a
         // function that redirects the user when called.
         // Properties available on `res`:
         // - status (string)
-        // - user (string)
+        // - user (object)
         // - type (string)
         // - next (function)
         console.log(res.user);